MPC Prediction Models

 Model predictive controllers use plant, disturbance, and noise models for prediction and state estimation.
+The different signal types are described in MPC Signal Types.
 The model structure used in an MPC controller appears in the following illustration.

 You can specify the plant model in one of the following linear-time-invariant (LTI) formats: